 Anyone who knowingly makes a false accusation of unlawful discrimination, harassment, or retaliation of any form will be subject to an investigation for a potential violation of this Policy and may be subject to disciplinary action, up to and potentially including termination for employees and expulsion for students.

-The Title IX coordinator, vice president for student affairs, dean of student services, and the campus police department may take immediate interim actions to protect the safety of the University community, to enable students with complaints and witnesses to continue studies, and to ensure the integrity of an investigation.
+The Title IX coordinator, senior vice president for student affairs, dean of student support and advocacy, and McNeese Police may take immediate interim actions to protect the safety of the University community, to enable students with complaints and witnesses to continue studies, and to ensure the integrity of an investigation.
 Should a case involve an employee, the director of human resources will be consulted to ensure immediate actions align with applicable laws and policies.
 These actions may include:

 Select individuals within the faculty/staff community have been designated to serve as confidential advisors.
 This does not preclude the institution from partnering with national, state, or local victim services organizations to serve as confidential advisors or in other confidential roles.
 Confidential advisors complete training programs that include information on power-based violence (including “sexual harassment” under Title IX, as well as other types of power-based violence falling outside Title IX’s jurisdictional requirements), trauma-informed interactions, Title IX requirements, state law on power-based violence, and resources for victims.
 Confidential advisors also complete annual training relative to power-based violence and Title IX.